compute-tooling/compute-studio-storage/README.md

 # s3like

 A small package that is used by COMP to read and write model results to S3 like object storage systems.
-This means that this package is compliant with DigitalOcean Spaces and AWS S3, since DO Spaces uses the same API as AWS S3.
+This means that this package is compatible with DigitalOcean Spaces and AWS S3, since DO Spaces uses the same API as AWS S3.

 Setup:
 -------------------